And the answer is, well, complicated. 😂

-So while we can’t crown a single champion, some onboarding experiences really stand out from the pack.
-Below, we’ll take a look at 10 of the best onboarding examples—and explain what makes each onboarding tactic they use so effective and delightful.
+So while I can’t crown a single champion, some onboarding experiences stand out from the pack.

 - Slack: Educates users with empty states and a friendly bot